iskevinlemon/python-ai-detector/README.md

 # AI Detector with Python
-Detect potentially written texts using Python (no external libraries are used).
+Detect potentially AI written texts using Python.

 ## How it works
 The program works by comparing the target <code>text.txt</code>